 Support for vulnerable individuals seeking accommodation and food in the city is being adapted rapidly in response to the coronavirus situation and public health requirements.
 This is a collective effort, bringing together public services, a range of organisations, groups and individuals.

 If you are concerned about someone you have seen sleeping out, please report the details through Streetlink to help us manage information accurately.

-Since 27 March, 60 individuals have been offered accommodation, following government instructions to all local authorities.
+Since 27 March, over 90 individuals have been housed in emergency accommodation, following government instructions to all local authorities.

 As is the case all year round, the people we see sleeping out changes from night-to-night, with new arrivals most days.
 This is why everyone involved works to engage with and find solutions for people on a daily basis.

 In Norwich, our Pathways team already brings together specialist agencies to make sure anyone sleeping out can access support, and we will continue to work very closely together as part of business continuity planning going forward.

 Since the everyone in scheme Norwich City Council has continued to accommodate rough sleepers into emergency accommodation.
 Norwich City Council’s efforts to help rough sleepers and those affected by homelessness in the city during the Covid-19 pandemic have been boosted after the authority secured nearly £217,350k in funding to ensure vulnerable people can remain housed.